Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Introduction

-We identify rich physics, including a many-body Lifshitz transition due to correlations, when momentum space doublons are excluded from the Fermi surface and each momentum state becomes fully spin polarized.
-This is also reflected in the dynamical spin response, which displays interaction induced gap and a sharp peak, which becomes divergent above the Lifshitz transition.
+We identify rich physics, including a many-body Lifshitz transition due to correlations, when momentum space doublons are excluded from the Fermi surface and almost all momentum states become fully spin polarized.
+This results in interaction enhanced altermagnetism.
+This is also reflected in the dynamical spin response.
+It displays an interaction induced gap and a sharp peak, which becomes divergent above the Lifshitz transition.
+In this regime, the signal intensity remains constant in the interaction enhanced altermagnetic phase due to the frozen and spin polarized Fermi surface without doublons, only its lower gap edge moves to higher frequencies with increasing interaction.
 In spite of the strong interaction dependence of the dynamical susceptibility, the static, Pauli response remains independent from correlations and is only influenced by the altermagnetic band structure.